ingpedrofernandez/Agentic_Learning_Equities_eXplainer/README.md

 The Explainer will help users:
 - Understand their investment portfolios
 - Plan for retirement
-- Get personalized financial advice
+- Get personalized financial advice and
 - Track market trends and opportunities